DinMo

 Step 6: Measuring results and adjustments

 Your marketing strategy, far from being static, must evolve in response to market feedback.
 This means evaluating the overall performance of the deployed strategy using analytical tools, analyzing customer and competitive data, and making necessary adjustments.
-It is essential to track key KPIs to understand the evolution of the impacts of the marketing actions, including communication and digital initiatives, put in place.
+It is essential to track KPIs to understand the impact over time of the marketing actions, including communication and digital initiatives, that have been implemented.

 This constant adaptation ensures the continued relevance and strategic strength of your marketing approach.